raystack/frontier/docs/docs/introduction.md

 Here are the steps to work with Shield.

+1. Configure shield: Shield has various tuning parameters that can be configured to suit the needs of the organization.
+This includes the configuration of the database, OIDC provider, email provider, etc.
-1. Configure policies: This step involves definition of resource types that will exist in the connected backend.
-User can also configure the roles and permissions that exist.
+2. Configure policies: This step involves definition of resource types that will exist in the connected backend.

-2. Configure rules: This step involves defining the authorization(via authz middleware) and resource creation(via hook) for each path in the backend.

-3. Making Shield proxy request: User can now hit at the shield server followed by the url path.
+A resource is a protected backend service for example an order management service or user picture library.
+User can also configure the roles and permissions to be assigned to the users.
+3. Connecting frontend: Shield provides a set of APIs that can be used by the frontend to authenticate, authorize and manage users.
+The frontend can be a web application, mobile application or any other application that can make HTTP requests.

 ## Key Features